Marinated Mozzarella Balls with Basil & Lemon

 Don’t mind me, I’m just out here pretending I’m lounging in the courtyard of a Tuscan villa sipping Prosecco.
 But since that’s not quite in my immediate future, I’ll just be spending my days sitting on my deck with a bottle of bubbly and plenty of snacks.

-My go-tos these days are spicy deviled eggs, marinated butter beans, and these mozz balls.
+My go-tos these days are baked Caprese crostini, my 20-minute Italian grinder sliders, and these mozz balls.
 No cooking, no fuss, just a dumb good app that doesn’t even require messy fingers – just skewer them with a toothpick, pop em in your mouth, and enjoy.
 Simplicity at its finest.

 Put on your favorite sundress, grab a drink, and join me, friends.
 It’s apertivo time.